 Term deposit interest - paid monthly or at maturity?

-When you’re trying to make the most of your term deposit interest, you’ll want to make sure you pick all the right options - and that includes choosing the right interest payment frequency.
-There are a few different choices available to you, but on either end of the scale are monthly payments and one single lump payment when your term deposit matures.
+When you’re trying to make the most of your term deposit interest, you’ll want to make sure you pick all the right options.

 So which is the right one for you?
 Which one will earn you more of that all-important interest?
-Read on to find out.
+Keep scrolling to find out.